Metastruct/Clip_Tool/README.md

-Visal Clip Tool for Garry's Mod
+Visual Clip Tool for Garry's Mod
 ==============

 A tool for visually clipping entities.